TheLaz/ganintegrity-backend-challenge/README.md

 ## API

 (!)
 Requirements - a `.env` as mentioned above.
 (!)
-If you created the `.env` file after running the api server, please shut it down complexly and then run `yarn start:dev`
+If you created the `.env` file after running the api server, please shut it down completely and then run `yarn start:dev`

 Please follow the instructions to run the API